Monomial tropical cones for multicriteria optimization: Acknowledgments

 We are much indebted to Ben Burton who brought the subject of multicriteria optimization and especially the work of D\"achert and Klamroth \cite{Daechert2015} to our attention.
 Further, we would like to thank Kathrin Klamroth for pointing out \cite{KLV2015} and the work by Kaplan et al. \cite{KaplanEtAl:2008}.
+We are grateful to the reviewer for helpful comments and for bringing \cite{PrzybylskiGandibleuxEhrgott:2010} to our attention.